jia159159/ResPSANet/README.md

 ## Preconditions:
-1. Use PAA for phase adaptive adjustment, which is implemented here using matlab; (code is not provided here)
+1. Use PAA for phase adaptive adjustment, which is implemented here using matlab;
-2. Use GAF to convert the data into two dimensions; (code is not provided here)
+2. Use GAF to convert the data into two dimensions;
 ## Required libraries
 1. Install the required libraries for python, you can view the requirement.txt file here;